Brewing Black Tea with Milk: Do You Add It First or Last?

 Ingredients:

-• 1 cup hot brewed tea
+• 1 cup freshly brewed black tea (English Breakfast, Assam, or Ceylon)

-• 1/4 cup milk (or to taste)
+• 1/4 cup milk (dairy or plant-based)

 Instructions:

-2. Pour the brewed tea into a cup.
+2. Pour tea into a cup.

-3. Add milk slowly and adjust to your liking.
+3. Add milk slowly, adjusting to taste.

-4. Sip and enjoy!
+4. Sweeten if desired, stir, and enjoy!

 Our Pick